We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 If you are feeling less adventurous, I have a non-destructive hack for you.
 Adding material to dampen resonances to the rear of the metal center of the driver (anything from Dynamat to Blu-Tack or Sugru) is a safe (and a light-handed) tweak.

-There are two equally strong and opposite points of view regarding cup material and the impact on sound reproduction (although aren’t there always two passionately differing viewpoints when discussing any hi-fi audio tweak?).
-Some popular aftermarket wooden cups manufacturers include Shipibo Audio, SpinAF, Wabi Sabi, Turbulent Labs, Rholupat and Yew Woodworks.
+There are two equally strong and opposite points of view regarding cup material and its impact on sound reproduction (although, aren’t there always two passionately differing viewpoints when discussing any hi-fi audio tweak?).
+Some popular aftermarket wooden cup manufacturers include Nyczaj (formerly Shipibo Audio), Wabi Sabi, Turbulent Labs, Rholupat, Yew Woodworks, and others on Etsy.

 The first camp I shall call “inert” group, and they claim that the cups are too solid to vibrate or change the flavor of the sound, regardless of cup material (wood, plastic, metal, etc.).
 Basically, they assert that if the exact design of cup (shape, thickness etc.) is duplicated, the material used will not make a difference in the perceived sound, that there is simply not enough vibration to create any reverb or interaction with the music reproduction.